English Bridge Union: Selection Committee

 The EBU selection committee is responsible for all aspects of England's international representation.
 It determines the format of trial matches to assist in choosing teams for major international championships such as the European Championship competed for bi-annually and for the annual home international series involving England, Wales, Scotland, Northern Ireland and Éire.
-The home internationals are known as the Camrose Trophy (Open) and the Lady Milne (Women).
-England currently selects for the Camrose Trophy using its flagship event the "Premier League" which has two divisions of eight teams playing long matches against all other teams.
+The home internationals are known as the Camrose Trophy (Open), the Lady Milne (Women), and Teltscher (Seniors).
+England currently selects for the Camrose Trophy using its flagship event the "Premier League" which has three divisions of eight teams playing long matches against all other teams.
 The winners of Division 1 are guaranteed Camrose Selection.

 Education

-EBTA (formerly The EBU Teachers' Association/EBUTA) was established by the EBU and is now run by the charity English Bridge Education and Development.
+English Bridge Teachers Association, known as EBTA (formerly The EBU Teachers' Association/EBUTA) was established by the EBU and is now run by the charity English Bridge Education and Development.
 EBTA exists to promote and support effective bridge teaching.
-Its aims are to increase the extent and improve the standard of bridge teaching across England; so as to increase the number of people who play and enjoy bridge.
-These aims are achieved through the encouragement of EBTA membership and the provision, to its members, of information, advice and training related to all aspects of bridge teaching at all levels.
+Its aims are to attain the highest standard of bridge teaching across England, professionalise the teaching of bridge; in order to maximise the number of bridge players.
+These aims are achieved through EBTA membership and the provision, to its members, of information, advice and training related to all aspects of bridge teaching.

-Minibridge is used to help introduce players into the game.
+MiniBridge is used to help introduce players into the game.
 It is also being introduced to Primary Schools across England to help promote skills in Maths and English.
-The EBU also promotes Really Easy Bridge to introduce newly playing bridge players to the tournament side of play.

 The EBU also works with English Bridge Education and Development to co-ordinate a project in producing teachers from their affiliated clubs.